sludgerick/dayzexp/README.md

-# dayzexp
+# dayz experimental linux server in a docker container

-## run dayz server in a docker container
+## what this repository does for you

-On startup the the container checks if all server files are up to date and download via steamcmd if needed.
-This add +45s to the container boot time.
+On startup the container checks if all server files are up to date and download via `steamcmd` if needed.
+This adds +45s to the container boot time.

 ### initialization